zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 **Note:**
 PassTickets must be enabled for every user who requires access to the API service.

-### Allow the Zowe API Gateway to generate PassTickets for the API service
+### Security services that allow the Zowe API Gateway to generate PassTickets for an API service

 Consult with your security administrator to issue security commands to allow the Zowe started task user ID to generate PassTickets for the API service.